C-Kenny/music-visualizer-4-friend/README.md

 /usr/local/bin/processing-java
 ```

-Once that has been setup, you can run:
+Once that has been setup, you can clone the repo:

+`$ git clone git@github.com:C-Kenny/music-visualizer-4-friend.git`

+then launch the visualizer with:

 `$ ./run.sh`

-which will launch the visualizer.

-### How to run user Visualizer app?
+### How to run Visualizer app?

+From a Linux file browser you can just double click the file located at:
+`music-visualizer-4-friend/Music_Visualizer_CK/application.linux64/Music_Visualizer_CK`
+and it will launch the visualizer itself

 ### Why?